-Marilyn Strate -taught in the Physical Education-nonteaching program
+Ms. Marilyn Strate -taught in the Physical Education-nonteaching program

-Dr. Debbie VanOverbeke - taught in the undergraduate and on-campus graduate programs, and also acted as Director for the Graduate programs in Education in fall semester
+Dr. Debbie VanOverbeke - taught in the undergraduate and on-campus graduate programs

-Dr. Sonya Vierstraete - taught in the undergraduate and on-campus graduate programs
+Dr. Sonya Vierstraete - served as Department Chair, and taught in the undergraduate and on-campus graduate programs

-The following coaches are also members of the Education Department, and teach courses in various programs:
+The following coaches are also members of the School of Education, and teach courses in various programs: